KDE/clazy/docs/checks/README-detaching-member.md

     }

 #### Pitfalls
-This check is disabled by default as it reports too many false positives for now.
+This check is disabled by default as it reports too many false positives.